drawing by George Herriman, from the book The Lives and Times of archy & mehitabel

 I suppose the musical's place in history will be its priority to Andrew Lloyd Webber's Cats, which made the T.S.
 Eliot estate rich but did little, in my opinon, to further the musical as an art.
 I first heard the Darion-Kleinsinger recording shortly after it was released, and before it was expanded into the full-length musical that opened in 1957, with Eartha Kitt replacing Channing.
 The LP was a favorite of our friend Gaye's, and I must have heard it repeatedly in the apartment she shared with Lindsey and a couple of other girls in the year we were courting.
 It inspired me to give Lindsey a copy of Marquis's book on our first, poverty-struck Christmas, in a ratty edition printed during World War II:

-This book is complete and unabridged, manufactured under wartime conditions in conformity with all government regulations controlling the use of paper and other materials
+This book is complete and unabridged, manufactured under wartime conditions in conformity with all government regulations controlling the use of paper and other materials(those were times when society, through government, took its public activities seriously and respectfully.)

 So we looked forward to hearing the musical, and Gaye lent us LP (somewhat worn, it must be said), and Kleinsinger's wonderful melodies and Marquis's sensitive if sometimes sentimental poetry have been in my ears these last few days.
 Mehitabel, for example:

-i know that i am bound
+i know that i am boundand then her tomcat Bill:

 for a journey down the sound